mui/material-ui/docs/src/pages/guides/typescript/typescript.md

 ## Usage of the `sx` prop

-Similar to the `withStyles`, the `sx` prop has a frequent source of confusion is TypeScript's [type widening](https://mariusschulz.com/blog/typescript-2-1-literal-type-widening), which causes this example not to work as expected:
+Similar to `withStyles`, a frequent source of confusion with the `sx` prop is TypeScript's [type widening](https://mariusschulz.com/blog/typescript-2-1-literal-type-widening), which causes this example not to work as expected:

 ```ts
 const styles = {